 Best Places to Eat in Geelong with Kids

 Cute decor, Instagram-worthy food and specialty coffee in North Geelong.
-FULL REVIEW.
+Full review.

 The Pickers Union, 3 Mackey St Geelong 0447 531 844

 Edge is a big brassy pub and bistro on the waterfront with the added bonus of a children’s area with toys and books.
-The food is pretty good too, try their bouillabaisse.
-We visited as part of the Geelong Christmas Trail.
+There is also a large grassed area out the side for the kids to burn some energy.

-Edge, 6-8 Eastern Beach Rd, Geelong
+Edge, 6-8 Eastern Beach Rd, Geelong, 03 5222 2666

 Little Creatures is originally a Western Australian beer company and their set up in Geelong enables them to serve the east coast of Australia with the freshest beer.

 The huge site in Geelong is a ‘brewery village experience’, with a bustling Canteen, White Rabbit Barrel Hall and the colourful Mystery Lane.
 The food is fantastic, with lots of sharing plates and of course beers on tap and you can choose to sit inside or outside.
 For kid’s entertainment, you can ask to borrow some board games behind the bar.

 During the year they’re famous for hosting events such as the Furphy Cinemas and Hops n Beats in the laneway during Summer, a Winter Wonderland festival in July, as well as beer launches and markets throughout the year.